segmentio/segment-docs/src/segment-app/iam/scim.md

 ## Attribute Mapping

 When you integrate Segment SCIM and your IdP you might need to map attributes for users.
 The only attributes that Segment SCIM supports are `userName` and `displayName`.
-You should leave any existing mapping for the `email` SAML attribute, which you might have set up during your initial SSO set up.
+You should leave any existing mapping for the `email` SAML attribute, which you might have set up during your initial SSO setup.
 This mapping supports SAML authentication, and is separate from setting up SCIM, but may be within the same page depending on your IdP.

 You'll need to map an email (IdP) to `userName` (Segment).
 Depending on your IdP this attribute might be called `email` or `mail`.
 If your IdP uses emails for usernames, you can map `userName` (IdP) to `userName` (Segment).